However, managing this internally has many challenges:

 Strathcarron Hospice (www.strathcarronhospice.net) is a free palliative care resource in Scotland, caring for patients with an active, life-limiting disease.
 Re-Tek have made a number of donations to the hospice, notably the donation of three reconditioned iPad’s, which made a massive difference to some patients everyday life.
 Ward Manager Susan Bateman explained “some of our patients find themselves unable to speak as a result of their conditions or treatments, but the iPads will give them a voice, as they can be used to communicate with both staff and family, expressing vital choices regarding their care at the most important times…so much more than just a window to the outside world, this will be a gift which enriches the life of many of our patients”

-Kilbryde Hospice (www.kilbrydehospice.org.uk) is a local voluntary independent hospice which provides specialist palliative care to patients with life limiting progressive illnesses, and to their relatives and carers.
-Re-Tek have made a number of donations to the hospice, notably the donation of three reconditioned desktop computers for patients and visitors.
-Kilbryde Hospice have said this donation is “helping patients to keep in touch with their loved ones who might not live close by…Thank you so much to the team at Re-Tek for your support!”
+Re-Tek have made a number of donations to our local hospice, Kilbryde Hospice (www.kilbrydehospice.org.uk), notably the donation of three reconditioned desktop computers for patients and visitors, which are “helping patients to keep in touch with their loved ones who might not live close by.”